 Conclusion

 Ready to put your knowledge into practice?
 Start by analyzing a dataset you're familiar with, calculating the mean, median, and mode.
-Compare the results and consider which measure best represents the central tendency of the data.
+And compare the results and consider which measure best represents the central tendency of the data.
 Share your findings and insights in the comments below, and let's continue the discussion!